 Our signature Lime Vetiver fragrance blends 10 incredible essential oils to create notes that are rich with the heritage of India.
-Here we look in-depth at one of these - Lime - and discuss what it can do for you
+Here we look in-depth at Lime essential oil and discuss its uses and benefits!

 Did you know?
 Often overshadowed by the Lemon, Lime has loads to offer and given it is concentrated, you only need to use a little at a time.
 Like most citrus fruits, the essential oil is extracted by either cold compression of the fresh peel, or steam distillation of dried peels.

 What is Lime Essential Oil used for?
 Medicinally, Lime essential oil is an astringent, antiviral, antiseptic and antibacterial but is possibly most effective for the aromatic influence that is has.

 Will I like it?
 Aromatically, the sweet, citrusy aroma blends well with many other oils.
 Emotionally the oil is one of the most energizing, refreshing and invigorating fragrances, both for spirit and the mind.
 It is said to be effective in cleansing the aura and is used in chakra balancing.